Mexico Telepractice Requirements for Audiologists and Speech-Language

 (5) comply with all professional standards governing delivery of services including the applicable Code of Ethics.

 G. A licensed audiologist, speech-language pathologist or hearing aid dispenser using telecommunication technology to deliver services to a client shall provide notice to the client, guardian, caregiver and multi-disciplinary team as appropriate, including but not limited to the right to refuse telehealth services, options for service delivery and instruction on filing and resolving complaints.

 H. An audiologist, speech-language pathologist or hearing aid dispenser shall not deliver services to a client solely through the use of regular mail, facsimile or electronic mail, although these methods of communication may be used to supplement the face-to-face delivery of services or through the use of telecommunication technology.

 Telesupervision is permitted for Clinical Fellows and Student Interns.
 The language indicates the possibility of telesupervision for support personnel.
 Contact licensure board for clarification.

 feedback.
-Direct supervision does not include reviewing a taped session at a
+Direct supervision does not include reviewing a taped session at a later time.

 O. "Indirect supervision" means supervision that does not require the SLP to be physically present or available via telecommunication in real time while the supervisee is providing services.
 Indirect supervisory activities may include demonstration tapes, record review, review and evaluation of audio or